flet-dev/website/blog/2024-02-14-flet-adaptive-and-custom-controls.md

 ## Integrating existing Flutter packages

-Today Flet offers almost 100 controls, but, as you can imagine, not every Flutter library/widget could be added to core Flet library and Flet team couldn't do that alone in the acceptable timeframe.
+Today Flet offers almost 100 controls, but, as you can imagine, not every Flutter library/widget could be added to the core Flet library and Flet team couldn't do that alone in the acceptable timeframe.

-At the same time we do not want to put early adopters, who chose Flet to build their next commercial or corporate app, into situation where their progress depends on Flet team availability and desire to implement a Flutter control they need.
+At the same time we do not want to put early adopters, who chose Flet to build their next commercial or corporate app, into a situation where their progress depends on Flet team availability and desire to implement a Flutter control they need.

 In Flet 0.20.0 we re-factored Flutter core packages and identified the API that can be used by 3rd-party developers to add their own Flet controls written in Dart.